ngraveio/Research/papers/nbcr-2023-003-sign.md

 ### Bitcoin UR type

-For Bitcoin blockchain, the UR types are based on the Partially Signed Bitcoin Transaction (PSBT) format defined in [[BIP174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).
+For the Bitcoin blockchain, UR types are limited to the Partially Signed Bitcoin Transaction (PSBT) format as defined in [[BIP-174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).

 - **CDDL for BTC PSBT** `psbt`

-Both BTC sign request and signature embeds `psbt` UR type tagged with #6.40310 and belonging to the [[BCR-2020-006]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md).
-It contains a single, deterministic length byte string of variable length up to 2^32-1 bytes.
-Semantically, this byte string MUST be a valid Partially Signed Bitcoin Transaction encoded in the binary format specified by [[BIP174]](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).
+UR Type Tag: `#6.40310` (defined in [[BCR-2020-006]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md)).

 ```
 crypto-psbt = bytes
 ```

-This UR type is used for both signing request and signature response.
+The `psbt` UR type is used identically in both signing requests and signature responses.

+The main limitation is the inability to support signing other types of data, such as message signing defined in [[BIP-322]](https://github.com/bitcoin/bips/blob/master/bip-0322.mediawiki).
+This limitation will be addressed by the proposed blockchain-agnostic sign-request UR type.

 ### Ethereum UR types